-Lee C. Bollinger became Columbia University’s 19th president in 2002 and is the longest serving Ivy League president when he concluded his service as Columbia’s president at the end of the 2022-2023 academic year.
+Lee C. Bollinger became Columbia University’s 19th president in 2002 and was the longest serving Ivy League president when he concluded his service as Columbia’s president at the end of the 2022-2023 academic year.
 He is the founder of Global Freedom of Expression.
 Under his leadership, Columbia stands again at the very top rank of great research universities, distinguished by comprehensive academic excellence, an innovative and sustainable approach to global engagement, the largest capital campaign in Ivy League history, and the institution’s most ambitious campus expansion in over a century.

 Bollinger is Columbia’s first Seth Low Professor of the University, a member of the Law School faculty, and one of the country’s foremost First Amendment scholars.
 Each fall semester, he teaches “Freedom of Speech and Press” to Columbia undergraduate students.
 His latest book, The Free Speech Century, co-edited with Geoffrey R. Stone, was published in the fall of 2018 by Oxford University Press.